 Disadvantages Of The NSO Disability Insurance Plan

 As we mentioned, association disability insurance plans tend to be plain vanilla.
-They have to be to keep costs low and appease to the members.
+They have to be to keep costs low and appease the members.
 A low-cost plan doesn’t mean it is right for you.

 Below are some disadvantages of the NSO disability insurance plan:

 It appears no “true” partial disability benefit – in our opinion, this is a significant exclusion.
-Many long-term disabilities start out as partial.
+Many long-term disabilities start as a partial disability.
 That is, you can work, but not full-time.
 Think about this scenario.
 Your doctor diagnoses you with multiple sclerosis.
 She advises you to slow down and focus on treatments for the next year.
 This is a partial disability.
 You can still work – and plan to – but just not full-time.
 Under the NSO disability insurance, it appears you would not receive any benefits because you need to be totally disabled first.

 Only a 5-year benefit period is available.
 The plans we use allow up to age 67, if you prefer that.